The lead construction team for Blake's Early Learning Center (ELC) was recently recognized with an innovation award from Mortenson Construction.

 (Noon dismissal from morning program)

-More than half of our families choose to have their child spend one or more days in our afternoon program in the pre-kindergarten classroom with pre-kindergarten faculty.
+More than half of our families choose to have their child spend one or more days in our afternoon program in the Pre-K classroom with Pre-K faculty.
 Children may enroll for one or more days per week.

 After recess: a 30-minute healthy lunch